About CGC

 Library Projects

 The Club donates its expertise to the Marco Island Branch of Collier County Library by conducting workshops that are free to the public at least once a year.
 This activity is funded by Friends of the Library.
 Workshop topics have included fall floral designs, making succulent dish gardens, decorating live or artificial pumpkins with succulents, and Christmas floral designs.
-Contact Bonnie if you would like to assist as an instructor or as an assistant in a workshop.

 Marketing and Sales Committee

 This committee is responsible for selling the month-by-month calendar Gardening Guide published by the Club, as well as marketing and selling other merchandise the Club offers to members and the community.
 The Gardening Guide provides local, coastal-specific information to assist area gardeners, landscapers and condominium owners and associations in caring for or planting their landscapes.
 Other merchandise the Club may sell includes small floral designs for Valentine’s Day, gardening aprons with our Club logo, and t-shirts with our Club logo.
-Contact Sara or Linda with your ideas to promote and sell merchandise to raise funds for the Club.

 Meeting Hospitality